Desire2K17/Moonlight/README.md

 __leaked by Desire2K17#7025__

-He is a liar, guilt tripper and a scammer.

 Before we get into why I'm releasing this, I was the dev of Moonlight.

 I designed their new UI, fixed some features, added some, etc..